 The tasks undertaken by the Working Group included analysis of user and developer "pain points" and examination of existing library-vendor communication toolsets for potential overlap.
 The group output includes a foundation API set that the library industry can build on to fulfill an array of user and library needs related to authentication, finding and using various types of content and other functional considerations.
 Implementation of the recommendations should ultimately result in users experiencing quicker response times, more flexible item discovery and delivery options, improved information on resource availability, and seamless integration of electronic and physical resources.

-The Working Group is finalizing the finer points of responses to the public comments and expects to make the final document available for topic committee review and NISO publication in 2021.
+The Working Group is finalizing the finer points of responses to the public comments and expects to make the final document available for topic committee review and NISO publication in late 2021.